agunechemba/agunechemba.github.io/_posts/2025-03-15-What is JSON? How Douglas Crockford Created JSON.md

+## What is JSON?
+How Douglas Crockford Created JSON

 ![Douglas Crockford](https://agunechembaekene.wordpress.com/wp-content/uploads/2025/01/douglas_crockford_february_2013.jpg?w=1024)

 In 2001, Douglas Crockford was working on a project.
 He needed to find a way to share data between different computers on the internet.
 At that time, people used big and complicated formats like XML.